-Serbia: EBRD to provide 50 million euros loan to Electrawinds K-Wind24.
-April 2017. / News Serbia Energy
+Serbia: EBRD to provide 50 million euros loan to Electrawinds K-Wind, News Serbia Energy

 The European Bank for Reconstruction and Development (EBRD) said that it will provide a loan worth 50 million euros to Serbian company Electrawinds K-Wind for the construction of 104.5 MW Kovacica wind farm.